farsight-wm/switchpipe/README.md

 ## Installation
 Copy the zipped IS package (see releases) to your IS replicate/inbound directory and install it via the admin UI.

-## Configuration
-Default configuration stores/reads pipeline data in the pipeline directory of your instance.

-You can create a switchpipe.conf file in the config directory if your instance.

-**TODO:** config examples/documentation

 ## Usage
 The most important service is *farsightwm.switchpipe.flow:switchpipe*.
 It can be used at the beginning of a service to automatically store the service inputs.
 It will generate a xml-encoded pipeline file in the defined output directory (default is IS/instances/CURRENT-INSTANCE/pipelines).